-We use the tried and tested traditional methods of hand-throwing, moulding and casting.
+We use the tried and tested traditional methods of hand-throwing, moulding and casting our salt glazed pottery.
 Combined with specialised glazing and firing techniques, this old fashioned formula gives Errington Reay pottery it’s truly unique textured finish.
 Hand throwing Errington Reay pots requires a great deal of skill.
 Apprentices can take up to two years learning to throw just one style of pot while several of our master potters have been with the company for over 25 years.

 If you need to match a pot colour to an existing Errington Reay pot you already have, please send in a photograph of your pot and we will do our best to match it.